 I’m Dr. Sharon Arbel

-The practice is headed by Dr. Sharon Arbel, a Licensed Clinical Psychologist (PSY 24146) with years of experience in treating families, couples, and individuals.
+The practice is headed by Dr. Sharon Arbel, a Licensed Clinical Psychologist in both California and New York with years of experience in treating families, couples, groups, and individuals.
 Dr. Arbel earned her Bachelor of Arts degree in Psychology from UCLA and then her Master’s and PhD in Clinical Psychology from the California School of Professional Psychology.
 Prior to opening her private practice, Dr. Arbel worked for many years in the field of Applied Behavior Analysis, providing support to families whose children manage intense behavior challenges.
 In her role as Clinical Director, she was responsible for overseeing the clinical work of the entire agency with whom she worked.
 In the process of obtaining her doctorate, she was trained in psychological testing, couples and sex therapy, family therapy, and domestic violence, among other areas of focus, and worked in several community mental health clinics around the Los Angeles area.
 For several years post licensure, she held a position as an adjunct professor, teaching graduate students pursuing a psychology degree at the Master’s and Doctoral levels.
-She is widely involved in the community via the creation of community programs for children and teens with special needs, frequent speaking events for parents about a variety of topics, as well as staff development workshops for teachers and administrators.
+She is widely involved in the community via the creation of community programs for families with special needs, frequent speaking events for parents about a variety of topics, as well as staff development workshops for teachers and administrators.
 She is now in full time private practice, where she trains and supervises interns in their clinical work.

 Dr. Arbel provides both testing and therapy services.
 Those two elements keep both her right brain and left brain happy and balanced.
 In therapy, she prides herself in being able to deeply connect with people and take them through what is sometimes a difficult and painful process of change and growth.
 Always believing in the strength and resilience of people, even in times of great difficulty, allows her to remain nonjudgmental and non-pathological, leading her clients in their journey of self-exploration.
 Using an eclectic approach largely based in the work of differentiation of self, she empowers people to create the lives they want.